ALPACA HANDMADE DUVET

 The duvet is sewn completely in the same direction as it has been pinned.
 It is then laid back out on the production table and completely pinned in the opposite direction and stitched again.
 This completes the six inch grid pattern assuring that the fibre has nowhere to move.
 By using this method there are no cold spots, since the fibre is stitched in place rather than being stuffed in after stitching, and it won't bunch or shift as feathers might.

 If you are ordering a duvet, please provide ALL information.
-We will confirm your order by email and provide further information.
+We will confirm your order by email within 48 hours and provide further information.

 "I am so totally happy with my duvet.
 I've had it now for 4 years and I use it ALMOST every season, because its next to NO weight but "oh so comfy" to sleep under.
 Only time its off the bed is mid-summer and then my wife and I take advantage to send it in for dry cleaning.
 My wife and I also sell them in our farm store and they promote the animal's fleece that we're so proud of, at Gold Star Alpacas, in Tillsonburg."